-As of October 31, 2009, we had warrants outstanding to purchase up to 338,410 shares of our common stock at an exercise price of \$1.48 per share with an expiration date of December 19, 2013.
-These warrants were issued during fiscal year 2009 in connection with the loan and security agreement we entered into on December 9, 2008, as further discussed in Note 7.
-There were no warrants granted or exercised during the six months ended October 31, 2009.
+During the six months ended October 31, 2010, 118,443 warrants were exercised on a cashless basis in exchange for 74,802 shares of our common stock.
+As of October 31, 2010, we had warrants outstanding to purchase up to 219,967 shares of our common stock at an exercise price of \$1.48 per share with an expiration date of December 19, 2013.
+The aforementioned warrants were issued during fiscal year 2009 in connection with the loan and security agreement we entered into on December 9, 2008, as further discussed in Note 7.
+There were no warrants granted during the six months ended October 31, 2010.

-10. SEGMENT REPORTING
+11. SEGMENT REPORTING

-Our business is organized into two reportable operating segments.
-Peregrine is engaged in the research and development of monoclonal antibody-based therapies for the treatment of cancer and serious viral infections.
+Our business is organized into two reportable operating segments and both operate in the U.S. Peregrine is engaged in the research and development of monoclonal antibodies for the treatment of cancer and viral infections.
 Avid is engaged in providing contract manufacturing services for Peregrine and outside customers on a fee-for-service basis.